hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 In addition to a GCP account, you will need to use a **GCP Project** to follow this guide.

-In order to keep the resources you will create in this tutorial separate from your other resources, we recommend that you create a new project to use throughout the tutorial.
+To keep the resources you create in this tutorial separate from your other resources, create a new project to use throughout the tutorial.

 After you have created the project, select it below.